kennazengyq/drone-chase/README.md

 > Yaw, Pitch, Roll ∈ [-1, 1]

 **Reward Function:**
-- Distance penalty of `-distance * 0.5`
-- Velocity penalty of `-0.1 * norm of velocity` to avoid high speeds
-- Close bonus of `10` if chaser is within 0.5 distance from target
-- Boundary penalty of `-5` if chaser hits edge of boundary
+- Proximity reward - Reward decreases exponentially as the distance increases
 - Approach reward - Dot product of relative position and velocity of chaser drone
+- Velocity penalty - Penalizes extremely high speeds (although I think I will try removing this)

 ## Training the Model
+During training, the Target drone randomly selects one of the following movement patterns:
+1. Static
+2. Evasive - Move away from Chaser drone
+3. Circular motion

+I think the main roadblock I'm facing right now is how to properly simulate a user's playing behavior automatically during the training process.
+These three movement patterns are more predictable than a human player, and it don't seem to be training the model well enough.

-During training, the target drone is set to move in a random but controlled sinusoidal motion.
-PPO was used as the RL envrionment, and 660k timesteps was enough for reasonable chasing behavior.
+PPO was used as the RL algorithm, and honestly I lost track of how many timesteps I trained it for.

 ## Gameplay
+Running the gym environmnet with the game flag set to TRUE allows the user to control the